Frequently Asked Questions

 - What are the Clinic and Boarding hours?

 Our Clinic and boarding facilities are open Monday to Friday from 8:00am to 4:00pm and Saturday from 8:00 am to 6:00 pm.
 Clinical appointments begin at 9.00am.
-On Tuesdays and Thursdays Clinical appointments begin from 4.00 pm to 8.00pm.
+On Tuesdays and Thursdays additional Clinical appointments are available from 4.00 pm to 7.30pm.
 The clinic and boarding facility are closed on Sundays and Public holidays.
 Drop/offs and Pick/ups can be done Monday through Saturday between the hours of 8.00 -10.00 am and again from 4.00 to 5.30 pm

 - Do I need to have an appointment?